Louis-Mozart/BBDC/README.md

 ## How to Run?

-To run and save our model, ensure you have all the required data files (those provided by BBDC) in this directory, then execute:
+To run our model and save the solution, ensure you have all the required data files (those provided by BBDC) in this directory, then execute:

 ```bash
 python3 main.py --save_our_solution yes